 ![]() |

 Capital projects are funded through a combination of taxes and grants.
 These budget reserves are used to pay for the cost of building and maintaining infrastructure.
 The City also collects charges on new development called Development Cost Charges (DCCs).
 This money comes directly from development and is used specifically for which they were collected.
 DCCs ensure that new growth is contributing to future city costs, reducing the cost on future taxpayers.
-The 2021 and 2022 Budgets include a one per cent Infrastructure Levy to help accelerate priority road and active transportation improvements throughout West Kelowna. |
+A 1.0 per cent allocation to critical infrastructure helps support priority improvements throughout West Kelowna. |

 ![]() |

-The City's Infrastructure Levy is a one per cent tax to accelerate road, active transportation and drainage improvements throughout the city over the next 10 years.
-The Levy will help the City deliver on priority projects sooner and potentially leverage other sources of funding such as grants and low-interest borrowing.
-The levy will ensure that priority infrastructure projects are implemented sustainably, while allowing the City to build its reserve funds.
+The 1.0 per cent tax to support critical infrastructure will be invested in roads, utilities and drainage improvements throughout the city.
+The funding will help the City deliver on priority projects sooner and potentially leverage other sources of funding such as grants and low-interest borrowing.
+The funding will ensure that priority infrastructure projects are implemented sustainably, while allowing the City to build its reserve funds.
 This model will also ensure sustainable long-term investment. |

 ![]() |